-automatic zero-setting mechanism (belt-conveyor scale).
-A zero setting device that operates automatically without intervention of the operator after the belt has been running empty.[2.21] (Added 2002)
+automatic zero-setting mechanism (belt-conveyor scale). - A zero setting device that operates automatically without intervention of the operator after the belt has been running empty.[2.21] (Added 2002)

-automatic zero-tracking mechanism.
-See "automatic zero-tracking mechanism" under "zero-setting mechanism."
-[2.20, 2.22, 2.24]
+automatic zero-tracking (AZT) mechanism. - Automatic means provided to maintain the zero balance indication, within specified limits, without the intervention of an operator.[2.20, 2.22, 2.24] (Amended 2010)

-automatic-indicating scale.
-One on which the weights of applied loads of various magnitudes are automatically indicated throughout all or a portion of the weighing range of the scale.
+automatic-indicating scale. - One on which the weights of applied loads of various magnitudes are automatically indicated throughout all or a portion of the weighing range of the scale.
 (A scale that automatically weighs out commodity in predetermined drafts, such as an automatic hopper scale, a packaging scale, and the like, is not an "automatic-indicating" scale.)[2.20.
 2.22]

-auxiliary indicator.
-Any indicator other than the master weight totalizer that indicates the weight of material determined by the scale.[2.21]
+auxiliary indicator. - Any indicator other than the master weight totalizer that indicates the weight of material determined by the scale.[2.21]

-axle-load scale.
-A scale permanently installed in a fixed location, having a load-receiving element specially adapted to determine the combined load of all wheels (1) on a single axle or (2) on a tandem axle of a highway vehicle.[2.20]
+axle-load scale. - A scale permanently installed in a fixed location, having a load-receiving element specially adapted to determine the combined load of all wheels (1) on a single axle or (2) on a tandem axle of a highway vehicle.[2.20]